Understanding the Basics can Help You Prepare When Facing an IRS Audit

 What do you need to know if you are facing an IRS audit or you’ve received a notification letter from the IRS?
 If you asked a group of people to rank their biggest fears, it’s safe to bet than an IRS audit would be near the top of at least a few lists.
 Audits can be very scary, especially for individuals and business owners who might not spend a lot of time thinking about tax compliance.

-In advance of your meeting with a lawyer, it can be helpful to learn some key points about What You Need to Know about an IRS audit and how they work.
+When facing an IRS audit and in advance of your meeting with a lawyer, it can be helpful to learn some key points about What You Need to Know about an IRS audit and how they work.
 Consider the following:

 Documentation is key: